A Log PSS morphism with applications to Lagrangian embeddings: Complements of normal crossings divisors

 \subsection{A Gromov-Witten invariant}

 In this section, we define an element we call the {\em obstruction class}

 associated to any admissible class $\alpha t^{\vec{\v}}$.
 The element $GW_{\vec{\v}}(\alpha)$ can only be non-zero when $\alpha t^{\vec{\v}}$ is not tautologically admissible, which by hypotheses can only happen when $\vec{\v} = \vec{\v}_I$ is primitive. \begin{rem} The setup we choose here is by no means the most general possible, but is the simplest setup which avoids technical issues like multiply-covered curves and gluing curves with non-constant components in the divisor $\mathbf{D}$ while still allowing for non-trivial applications.
 In particular, we expect there should be a more general notion of admissible class for non-primitive vectors for which one can define obstruction classes. \end{rem} In what follows, we frequently pass between cohomology $H^*(X)$ and the Poincar\'{e} dual {\em Borel-Moore homology} $H_{2n-*}^{BM}(X)$.
+We begin by defining a class of almost-complex structures adapted to $(M, \D)$: \begin{defn} Let